Barbados travel advice

 Bridgetown - High Commission of Canada

-For emergency assistance after hours, contact the High Commission of Canada in Bridgetown and follow the instructions.
-You may also call the Emergency Watch and Response Centre in Ottawa toll-free at 1-800-387-3124 or collect at 613-996-8885.
+For emergency consular assistance, call the High Commission of Canada in Barbados, in Bridgetown, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.